-Cash comprises cash on hand and demand deposits with maturities of 3 months or less.
+Cash comprises cash on hand and at bank and demand deposits with maturities of 3 months or less.
 Cash equivalents are short-term, highly liquid investments that are readily convertible to a known amount of cash and which are subject to an insignificant risk of changes in value.